Struct textwrap::Wrapper

 The result is a string with newlines between each line.
 Use

-method if you need access to the individual lines.
+the wrap method if you need access to the individual lines.

 Complexities